VSCLAByouBot/find_line/README.md

 - Camera:flea3 point grey camera
 ## Background
 ## How to compile the code
-- compile it with catkin_make
+- compile it with ROS catkin_make
 ## The order of executing the code
 1.launch the youbot and camera driver
 ```